13 mistakes you can make when preparing and leading a webinar

 Bringing value to your audience

 This is the primary reason that people sign up for your webinar: they expect some value.
 Whether you analyse the newest trends on the market or explain how to boost conversion, you will attract people who are interested in that topic.
+And we think you want to do this without any webinar mistakes, right?

 Keep this in mind when researching your target group, as people’s definitions of value will vary from one to another.